vectordotdev/timber-io/readme.md

 ### Development

 1. `jekyll server`
-2. browser-sync start --files "_site" --proxy "localhost:4000" --reloadDelay "1000"
+2. (optional live reloading) `browser-sync start --files "_site" --proxy "localhost:4000" --reloadDelay "1000"`

 ### Deploying

-1. `git push origin master` – then let siteleaf take care of the rest
+1. `git push origin master` – then let cloudcannon take care of the rest

 ### Add Posts

-1. Either use the siteleaf admin or directly drop markdown files into the `_posts` folder in the format `2016-06-10-title-of-post.md`
+1. Either use the cloudcannon admin or directly drop markdown files into the `_posts` folder in the format `2016-06-10-title-of-post.md`

+### Add Pages

+1. Either use the cloudcannon admin or directly drop html files into the `_pages` folder and add their links to `config.yml`